Cross-platform C SDK logo

 voidsetst_forprev_const (...)

-Like arrays binary search trees (BST), also known as sets or maps, are containers that allow us to work with a collection of objects.
-The main difference with the first ones is that the elements are not stored linearly in contiguous positions of memory, but use a tree-shaped structure where each node has two descendants (Listing 1) (Figure 1).
+The sets are data containers that allow us to work with collections of objects, just like the array.
+The main difference is that the elements are not stored in contiguous memory locations, but rather use a tree-like structure where each node has two descendants (Figure 1).
+They are known as BST (binary search trees) or red-black trees.

 1